 As part of our mandate, we are committed to sharing data and intelligence to help inform plans into the future.
 We are working with industry, Meetings Mean Business Canada (MMBC), the Convention Centres of Canada (CCOC), the Hotel Association of Canada (HAC) and the Travel Industry Association of Canada (TIAC) to collect data on the impact of COVID19 on Canada’s business events industry, which we will share within and across the Federal family and with our DMOs and other counterparts.

 The Canadian business events community is facing unprecedented challenges due to the COVID-19 pandemic.
 We know that research is required to guide our collective response so we can make evidence-based decisions.
 We are working with industry partners, Meetings Mean Business Canada (MMBC), the Convention Centres of Canada (CCOC), the Destination Marketing Association of Canada (DMAC) and the Travel Industry Association of Canada (TIAC) to collect data on the impact of COVID-19 on Canada’s business events industry.

 The research below will quantify the impacts of COVID-19 on Canada’s business events economy on an ongoing basis—check back often for updated reports.
 Understanding the impact of COVID-19 to Canada's business events community is critical to formulating a plan for recovery, full details of which can be found here.

 - View Destination Canada’s research reports

-- Download the latest Business Events impact report - July 2020
+- Download the latest Business Events impact report – October 2020 Edition, based on data as of August 31st, 2020

 - View archived Business Events COVID-19 Impact and Recovery reports